NUKnightLab/how-we-work/teams/Software.md

 ### Github bugs

-   Remaining hours (will reduce in near future)
+   Remaining hours (will give way to enhancement development in near future)

    - Select a bug from the priority projects
    - Assign the bug to yourself